 Image source: Family Time

-You may or may not agree with this assessment, but we all know that SAHM are unpaid for their time and commitment to their families, and rely on the incomes and financial resources of their loved ones.
+You may or may not agree with this assessment, but we all know that SAHM is unpaid for their time and commitment to their families, and rely on the incomes and financial resources of their loved ones.

 Living on a single income can be harrowing as it is almost like putting all your eggs in one basket i.e. your husband.
 Without any income of their own, how can SAHMs plan for retirement at all?